Start a Rubber Trading Business in Dubai

 Streamlined customs and re-export procedures

-About the Rubber Trading Licence (Activity Code 4752.93)
+About the Rubber Trading License (Activity Code 4752.93)

-A licence under this activity permits the holder to buy, sell, import, export, and re-export rubber products, making it suitable for businesses operating across the entire supply chain, from raw material sourcing to finished goods distribution.
+A license under this activity permits the holder to buy, sell, import, export, and re-export rubber products, making it suitable for businesses operating across the entire supply chain, from raw material sourcing to finished goods distribution.

 Dubai South Business Hub Free Zone